-Starting with the 2019-2020 school year, students will need a physician order sent to the school before any prescription medication can be given.
+Students will need a physician order sent to the school before any prescription medication can be given.
 This includes ADD and ADHD medication as well as inhalers and Epipens.

 Physician order forms have been delivered to several medical offices, so they are readily available at your next visit.
 You may print the form from the attached link.
 Forms are also available from the school nurse or in the front office.

 It is very important that a form is completed and brought to school on the first day of class if a student takes prescription medicine.
 If a student is started on a new prescription medication during the school year, please make sure his/her physician has sent a signed order to the school nurse.
 Medication will NOT be given without the doctor’s order.

 If under exceptional circumstances a child is required to take medication during the school day and the parent cannot be at school to administer the medication, the school nurse or nurse’s designee will administer the medication in compliance with these regulations.

 • All medication must be in its original container and taken to the nurse upon arrival at school.

 – The container must be marked with the child’s name.

 – A medication form must be completed and signed by the parent or legal guardian for all